Advice for people who need to be extra careful

 Revised arrangements for DBS checks

 In exceptional circumstances a new worker required urgently may be started with an Adult First check.
 The Disclosure and Barring Service have also temporarily relaxed the requirement to have a face to face meeting with applicants for a DBS.
 Documents may be viewed by video link and scanned to support the application process.
-Revised guidelines are available at the GOV.UK website.
+Revised guidelines on DBS checking are available via the GOV.UK website.

 From 30 March 2020 the government has made free-of-charge DBS checks available on a fast track basis.
 All staff roles in health and social care CQC regulated services are eligible for this check.
-Guidance on use of this service is available on the GOV.UK website.
+Guidance on use of the DBS check service is available on the GOV.UK website.

 Although it is still possible to obtain an Adult First check if you are applying for a DBS certificate routinely, the DBS has requested that you do not use both the fast-track and routine processes for the same applicant.

 Waste Management Guidance has been produced to ensure the safe management and disposal of waste in nursing and care home settings.